ZoeDekraker/Nursing-Projects/README.md

 Each project has its own README file to describe what the project is, technology used and project notes/instructions.
 <br/> Simply click on the folder name and scroll down to read the details.

-A post and short description will be added to the project page on www.zoedekraker.com/projects which links to each project.

 ## Feedback is always welcome.
-Please get in touch via contact me page www.zoedekraker.com/contact
+Please get in touch via LinkedIn